mb1773/Getting-and-Cleaning-Data-Course-Project/codebook.md

- Sub - Created from merge of subject_train.txt and subject_test.txt into a variable Sub using rbind featurerows - rows from features.txt with mean and std cleantraintest - dataset that merges X, Y, Sub uniquesubjects - unique entries from the sub data set numbersubjects - number of items in unique subjects calculated using length command
+ Sub - Created from merge of subject_train.txt and subject_test.txt into a variable Sub using rbind featurerows - rows from features.txt with mean and std cleantraintest - dataset that merges X, Y, Sub uniquesubjects - unique entries from the sub data set using unique command numbersubjects - number of items in unique subjects calculated using length command on the unique subjects numberactivities - number of activities using length command